connornishijima/sensory_bridge_docs/getting_started.md

 ![SENSORY BRIDGE IS SIMPLE](https://github.com/connornishijima/sensory_bridge_docs/blob/main/img/wire_insert.png?raw=true)

 Once the wires are stripped, insert them into the LED terminal as shown, tightening the screws down on the wires as you go.
 Be sure that none of the bare wire is exposed, so that it cannot short-circuit with itself.

+{: .highlight }
-NOTE: Some strips have duplicate wires for 5V and GND.
+Some strips have duplicate wires for 5V and GND.
 These can be wired to a separate power supply, or individually covered with electrical tape if you plan to power the LEDs using the Sensory Bridge.

 ![SENSORY BRIDGE IS SIMPLE](https://github.com/connornishijima/sensory_bridge_docs/blob/main/img/16.jpg?raw=true)